opendatadurban/city-frontend/docs/releasing/publishing-a-pre-release.md

    npm run build:package
    ```

-2. Sign in to npm (`npm login`), using the credentials for the govuk-patterns-and-tools npm user from Bitwarden.
+2. Sign in to npm (`npm login`), using the credentials for the city-patterns-and-tools npm user from Bitwarden.

 3. Run `npm run publish-release`, which will prompt you to check whether the npm tag looks as expected.